vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/gateway.md

 # Gateway Senders and Receivers

-This topic explains Tanzu GemFire Gateway Senders and Receivers, the key components for WAN replication.
+This topic explains VMware Tanzu GemFire Gateway Senders and Receivers, the key components for WAN replication.
 It covers how senders transmit region events to remote clusters, how receivers apply those events locally, and how different sender modes support scalability, ordering, and high availability.

 In a WAN (Wide Area Network) configuration, Gateway Senders are the core components that enable cross-site data replication in Tanzu GemFire.
 These senders act as outbound data pipelines, transmitting region events from one cluster to another.
 On the receiving end, Gateway Receivers process those incoming events and apply changes to the appropriate regions.